peterjwest/follow_platformer/README.md

 5. Tag trigger elements to toggle create effects when the player is near

-    a.
-Use the `data-trigger` attribute with the value `add-class`, `remove-class`, `toggle-class` or `reverse-toggle-class`
+    - Use the `data-trigger` attribute with the value `add-class`, `remove-class`, `toggle-class` or `reverse-toggle-class`
-    b.
-Use the `data-proximity` attribute to specify a distance at which to trigger the event
+    - Use the `data-proximity` attribute to specify a distance at which to trigger the event
-    c.
-Use the `data-class` attribute to choose a class to add/remove
+    - Use the `data-class` attribute to choose a class to add/remove

 6. That's it!
 If your platforms are too far apart, the player may not be able to jump between them though.